55+ OKR Statistics for 2026 (Original Research)

 OKR Intelligence Report 2026 — 222 respondents, technology sector, 51–200 employees, all full-time employed, all confirmed active OKR implementation.
 No OKRs Tool customers in sample.
 Download the full report →

-All findings are self-reported and reflect respondents' own assessment of their OKR programs.
+All findings are self-reported and reflect respondents' own assessment of their OKR programmes.
 We have been deliberately transparent about methodology because an honest number is more valuable than an impressive one.

 CEO Photo